SEO Pitfalls To Avoid in 2023

 Here’s What to Avoid This New Year

-Mistake: Not Optimising for Mobile
+Mistake: Not Optimizing for Mobile

 Consider how many people own mobile phones, now consider missing out on the possible revenue of all these people.
-This is what you’re doing if you are not actively mobile optimising your website.
-For years now, Google considers mobile optimisation as part of its ranking factors, so get with the times and make sure your website is mobile responsive, with your text, images and videos all streamlined to fit this platform.
+This is what you’re doing if you are not actively mobile optimizing your website.
+For years now, Google considers mobile optimization as part of its ranking factors, so get with the times and make sure your website is mobile responsive, with your text, images and videos all streamlined to fit this platform.

 Mistake: Poorly Written Content